Spoiler Alert: Conquerwild named the Gazelle 8 Person Gazebo as the best screen tent overall!!

 - Can be difficult to take down.

-Gazelle 8 Person Gazebo Day Tent – Best Product Overall
+Gazelle 8 Person Gazebo Day Tent – Best Pick Overall

 If you’re looking to take your screen tent game to the next level, consider buying the Gazelle Portable Gazebo.
 This hexagonal shelter is made from a 210D polyester shell.
 This means it’s waterproof up to 2000mm and UV resistant as well.
 With guy lines and high-quality stakes included, this tent also has no issue standing up to strong winds.